milsonei/reactnd-myreads/README.md

 - To choose a book's from the search list, click on the green button on the book cover.
 ![Choose a book](src/images/screenshots/choosing-book.jpg "choose a book")

-- After choosing the book to include on the target shelf, a notification message will be displayed stating the success or failure of the action.
+- After the book is added to the target shelf, a notification message will be displayed stating the success or failure of the action.
 ![Notification of success in choosing the book](src/images/screenshots/notification.jpg "notification")

 ### Resources and Documentation: